TurBoss/blt/doc/parseargs.rst

 DIFFERENCES WITH ARGPARSE
 -------------------------

- 1) Support for single prefix character long switches.
+ 1) You can have long switches that start with a single prefix character.
- 2) Support for multiple character short switches.
+    (-long).
- 3) const is called value.
+ 2) Short switches can be more than one character long (such as "-bg").
- 4) Support left over arguments.
+    There can be no combinations of short switches in a single word such as "-abcd".
+Unlike long switches, short switches are matched exactly, regardless of the **--abbrevations** flag.
+Single switches cannot start with a number.
- 5) No combination short switches like "-abcd"/
+ 3) You can not specify a long switch and its value as --long=value.
+The value must be a separate word (--long value).
+Likewise, short switches values must be a separate word (such as "-s 0").
+No abutted values such as "-s0" or "-s=0".
- 6) No --long=value, no -s0 or -s=0
+ 4) const is called value.
- 7) Single "-" switches cannot start with a number.
+ 5) By default, it is not an error to have left over words on the parsed command-line.
- 8) A switch is anything that starts with a prefix character and follows the above rule.
+ 6) A switch is anything that starts with a prefix character and follows the above rule.
 If the prefix character is a '-', it can't start with a number.
 Everything thing else is a possible value.